naomi542/STA2543_Stellar_Flares/README.md

 - Identify **pre-flare signatures** in light curves.
 - Improve **flare detection** by augmenting real observations with synthetic data.
 - Develop an **LSTM-based model** to predict flares before they happen.
 This is the long-term goal.
-With this project, we aim to prove that a predictive model is able to distinguish the different phases of a stellar profile.
+With this project, I aim to prove that a predictive model is able to distinguish the different phases of a stellar profile.
 With more advanced modelling and larger dataset, we should be able to predict flares as the lightcurve is fed into an LSTM network in sequences.
 ---